ChrisERo/vocab-forager/README.md

 navigating to `Extensions > Manage Extensions > Load unpacked` and selecting the extension packaged extension

 ## Important Notes
-VocabForager tries to load previous marks after webpage has been loaded.
+- VocabForager tries to load previous marks after webpage has been loaded.
 Text that appears on a webpage after page is initially loaded may not get re-highlighted.
+- VocabForager can only use online dictionaries if the URL contains the word being searched and all word searches on the online dictionary have the same structure (see the [manual](./docs/user-manual.md) for more information.
+ONline dictionaries that do not follow this convention are not usable.
+The vast majority of online-dictionaries we have encountered follow these conventions, so we do not expect this to be a hinderance for users.